Aïshti: Closed

+Other operations

 Aïshti Foundation

 The Aïshti Foundation is a 350,000-square-foot mixed art gallery and retail space located north of Beirut in Jal el Dib, Lebanon.
-The Aishti Foundation was constructed on behalf of Aishti CEO Tony Salamé, and designed by architect David Adjaye.

-The cost of construction is estimated to be over $100 million.
+The Aishti Foundation was constructed on behalf of Aishti CEO Tony Salamé, and designed by architect David Adjaye and interiors by Christian Lahoude Studio.
+It opened in 2015 and houses over 2,000 works from Tony and Elham Salamé's personal collection.
+Construction took three years to complete and the cost of construction is estimated to be over $100 million.

-The gallery space is over 40,000 square feet.
-The art space hosts selections from Tony and Elham Salamé’s personal collection.

 The inaugural exhibition, entitled “New Skin,” was curated by Massimiliano Gioni and features work from notable artists such as Alice Channer, Sterling Ruby and Danh Voh, as well as figures from the Arte Povera movement such as Giuseppe Penone.

-Aïshti by the Sea

-Aïshti by the Sea includes luxury brands such as Alexander McQueen, Proenza Schouler, Alaia, Sonia Rykiel, Tory Burch, Loewe, Marc Jacobs, Pal Zileri, Alberta Ferretti, with more than 90 in total.
-The mall also features the Art People restaurant.
+In 2024 the foundation presented the Day for Night: New American Realism exhibition at the Gallerie Nazionali d'Arte Antica in Rome, Italy curated by Massimiliano Gioni and Flaminia Gennari Santori.

+Magazines

+In 2009 through the Tony Salamé Group, L'Officiel Levant was launched as the local edition of L'Officiel for Lebanon and Syria, it was published in French.
+It was distributed in bookstores, luxury hotels and Aïshti stores.
+The magazines editor-in-chief from 2009 to 2019 was Fifi Abou Dib (who previously worked for L'Orient-Le Jour).
+In 2019 the magazine ceased publication after ten years.

+They also operated A Magazine an English-language publication about fashion which closed in 2019 and Gossip which ceased publication in 2012.

+Other stores

+They also operate boutiques in Beirut for Bulgari, Burberry, Cartier, Dior, Dolce & Gabbana, Fendi, Gucci, Loro Piana, Roberto Cavalli, Valentino and Zegna.

 Tony Salamé

-Tony Salamé is a Lebanese Italian businessman and art collector, as well as the CEO and Chairman of Aishti.

-Salamé opened the first Aishti store in 1989.
-In 1995, he built Aishti into Lebanon’s foremost luxury department store with a flagship store in Beirut’s Downtown Souks, with affiliated mono-brand boutiques surrounding it – such as Cartier, Dior and Dolce & Gabbana.
+Tony Salamé is a Lebanese-Italian businessman and art collector, as well as the founder, CEO and chairman of Aishti.
+In 1995, he built Aishti into Lebanon's foremost luxury department store with a flagship store in Beirut's Downtown Souks.